Sky TV axes Rugby Channel amid sports shake-up

 A sweeping cleanout also saw the broadcaster's CFO, chief technology officer, sales and marketing director, strategy head, and director John Fellet depart.

-Last was replaced by Tex Teixeira in an internal promotion.
+Last was replaced by Teixeira in an internal promotion.